BeefLoad/BeefLoad/README.md

 Hello!
 Welcome To BeefLoad
 Lets Get You Started Now
 Shal we?
-Click To Get Started
+Click To Get Started!
 http://Scarlet.Beefload.ga  (use on mobile)